supertestnet/placeholder_69222952/README.md

 Ensure a user's stored offers change from pending to active once they become active [done]

 Ensure the psbt which the coordinator tries to broadcast has valid signatures for all of its inputs [done]

+Figure out why John's contracts all display as "active" once he purchases Kelly's contracts, and fix it [done]

+Figure out why this happens, and fix it: when John purchases two offers from Kelly and has enough extra to create two offers of his own, one of his "pending" psbts ends up empty -- no inputs, no outputs [done]

+Figure out why this happens, and fix it: if Tommy deposits 10k sats when the odds are 20%-80%, and John had two "No" offers for sale at 22%-78%, Tommy buys one offer for 7800 sats and pays 0 in tx fees, but it says he can only withdraw 2000 sats unilaterally instead of 2200 [done]